ivaaak/Docker/Compose Collection/rabbitmq-cluster/README.md

-# RabbitMQ:
+# RabbitMQ Cluster:
-## This will boot a Cluster of 3 RabbitMQ Docker Containers which are interconnected.
+ This will boot a Cluster of 3 RabbitMQ Docker Containers which are interconnected.

 # What is cluster in RabbitMQ?
-## A RabbitMQ cluster is a logical grouping of one or several nodes, each sharing users, virtual hosts, queues, exchanges, bindings, runtime parameters and other distributed state.
+ A RabbitMQ cluster is a logical grouping of one or several nodes, each sharing users, virtual hosts, queues, exchanges, bindings, runtime parameters and other distributed state.

 ## Docker Compose:
 ```